evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_Sportback_45_e-tron_quattro_GEN1/_index.md

 The [WLTP range](../../../../guides/understandingrange/wltp) varies from 524 to 446 km (326-277 mi), depending on car options.
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
 The consumption is between 14,6kWh/100km for the basic version and 17,2kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 125kW.
 A full charge from 0 - 100% would take 65 minutes, while a more common scenario of 10-80% would take 36 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 6% to 53% resulting in an actual charge speed including time loss on 89kW.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 6% to 53%, resulting in an actual charge speed, including time loss on 89kW.
 Each charge session would take 24 minutes and 11 seconds.

 For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 22kWh/100km, 1000km will take 9 hours and 56 minutes to drive.
 This trip will require four charge session(s) charging from 6% to 53%.
 The total time lost for charging will be 97 minutes.